Codecademy/docs/content/python/concepts/random-module/terms/choice/choice.md

 ---
 Title: 'random.choice()'
-Description: The `random.choice()` function returns a random sample drawn from an iterable argument, such as a list.
+Description: 'Returns a random sample drawn from an iterable argument, such as a list.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'